 Hot Meal Option #9 – Solar Cooker – For Exterior Use Only (unless perhaps you’re in a very sunny area…)

 A better option in warmer, sunnier climates, solar cookers can be used to make everything from baked goods to main dishes.
 Designs range from a tire tube with a piece of plexiglass over the top to heavy duty commercial cookers and solar distillers.
 Solar heat can also be used to dry foods.
-Check out “Getting Started with Solar Cooking” and “Getting Started with Home Food Drying” for more information.
+Check out “What’s the Best Solar Cooker?“, “Getting Started with Solar Cooking” and “Getting Started with Home Food Drying” for more information.

 Hot Meal Option #10 – Wood Cook Stove or Masonry Stove with Bake Oven

 My grandmothers used wood cook stoves and some of my homesteading friends still do.
 Look for these beauties where off-the-grid folks such as Amish and Mennonites shop, either online or in person if you are lucky enough to have a community nearby.
 Like any wood burning appliance, these stove require proper ventilation and safety precautions, but they have served many people faithfully for years.
 Some also come equipped with water reservoirs for heating water.